-Tweaking your diet during the winter months will help to bolster your defences and improve your chances of recovering from seasonal coughs and colds, writes nutritionist Louise Pyne
+Tweaking your diet will help to bolster your defences and improve your chances of recovering from seasonal coughs and colds, writes nutritionist Louise Pyne.

 During gruelling workouts, your body pumps out the stress hormone cortisol, which acts as an immune system suppressant – and the more intense your exercise, the higher your cortisol levels.
 It’s thought that these effects could last for around three days after your session finishes, which means that you’re more vulnerable to getting sick.

 The good news is that by altering your diet you can also increase your body’s defence system to shield your body against potential invaders.

 Seventy per cent of our immune system is situated in our gut, and what makes immunity flourish is the trillions of bacteria that live there.
 Probiotic foods contain the good bacteria that your gut loves and fermented foods like sauerkraut are packed with a diverse strain of these gut goodies to help you avoid winter ailments.

 A 50g serving of the tangy fermented cabbage can also reduce digestive symptoms like bloating and constipation, which could hamper your usual training schedule.

 Prebiotics are the foods that the healthy gut bacteria like to eat, and garlic is crammed with these antimicrobial properties that nurture gut health.

 In order to get maximum prebiotic punch eat garlic raw or minced (rather than chopped) and lightly cooked, as the longer you cook the pungent bulb the fewer prebiotics it contains.
 You could add half a teaspoon of raw garlic to olive oil-based salad dressings to reap the benefits.